cmleo/cmleo/README.md

 # 💫 About Me:
-🔭 I'm currently working on my FoodRunner mobile application, you can check both API and Client, repos of the app for more details<br>🌱 I'm currently learning :<br>    - Typescript and Angular in the Nagarro's WebDev Remote Learning program <br>    -  Other technologies like React Native, NodeJS, ExpressJS, MongoDB through developing the FoodRunner application<br>
+🔭 I'm currently working on my FoodRunner mobile application, you can check both API and Client repos of the app down bellow for more details<br>🌱 I'm currently learning :<br>    - Typescript and Angular in the Nagarro's WebDev Remote Learning program <br>    -  Other technologies like React Native, NodeJS, ExpressJS, MongoDB through developing the FoodRunner application<br>

 ## 🌐 Socials: